Azure/sg-aks-workshop/day2-operations/README.md

 ## Live Logs

-Live logs are nice way to see logs being emitted from STDOUT/STDERR of a container.
+Live logs are a nice way to see logs being emitted from STDOUT/STDERR of a container.
 You can give developers access to the live logging, so they can live debug issues happening with their application.
 This allows you to limit their exposure to using __kubectl__ for application issues.

 To access the live logs you will need to navigate to the Insights section of the AKS Cluster